A village hotel on the edge of the IJsselmeer, twenty minutes from Amsterdam centre, for those fleeing the crowded canals.

 Architecture and interiors

-The hotel occupies a typical Durgerdam village house, fishing hamlet founded in the XIVᵉ century on the IJsselmeer shore.
-Traditional Dutch architecture: narrow facade, stepped gables, wood painted white.
+The hotel occupies a typical Durgerdam village house, fishing hamlet founded in the 14th century on the IJsselmeer shore.
+Traditional Dutch architecture: narrow façade, stepped gables, wood painted white.
 The five rooms were recently fitted out upstairs, with exposed beams, light parquet, large windows facing the water.
-The scale remains intimate, upscale guesthouse vibe rather than palace.
+The scale remains intimate, the spirit upscale guesthouse rather than palace.

 At the table